 |Current Research Interests

 Laboratory of transcription is engaged in understanding the mechanism of transcription termination and antitermination in prokaryotes.
-A wide range of techniques from biophysics (spectroscopy, thermodynamics, fast kinetics etc.), biochemistry (protein purification, chemical and enzymatic footprinting of protein and nucleic acids, cross-linking etc.), molecular biology (recombinant DNA techniques, site-directed mutagenesis), bacterial genetics and genomics are used in the laboratory to solve these intellectually challenging problems.
+A wide range of techniques from biophysics (spectroscopy, thermodynamics, fast kinetics, etc.), biochemistry (protein purification, chemical and enzymatic foot-printing of protein and nucleic acids, cross-linking, etc.), molecular biology (recombinant DNA techniques, site-directed mutagenesis), bacterial genetics and genomics are used in the laboratory to solve these intellectually challenging problems.

 - Mechanism of transcription termination by transcription termination factor Rho.

-- Physiological importance of Rho-dependent termination.
+- Physiological roles of Rho-dependent terminations.

 - Fast-kinetics approach to study the transcription termination processes.

 - Isolation of mycobacteriophage derived proteins with antimicrobial activies.

 - Design of antimicrobial peptides from bacteriophage proteins.